 We are currently carrying out programs directly and through partners across eight regions of the country and one city administration including Amhara, Oromia, Tigray, Somali, Afar, Dire Dawa, Southern Nations, Nationalities, and Peoples Region (SNNPR) and Gambella.

 We focus on improving food and income security through better access to production technology and sustainable markets, especially for women, and by facilitating private and public-sector engagement to enable access to markets.

 We work to ensure people have access to improved public services as well as supporting women to lead decision making in service development and management.
 We work closely with communities and local government to build their capacity to manage their own public services and support government and donors to make investments in water, sanitation and hygiene services transparently and effectively.

-We work to improve community preparedness to disasters, with a key to focussing on gender in emergencies.
-We work to enable more people in disaster affected communities to access life-saving assistance and support to rebuild and protect their livelihoods.
-Oxfam influences key duty bearers to ensure timely responses to humanitarian crisis in accordance with humanitarian law and standards.
+We work to improve community preparedness to disasters, with a key to focusing on gender in emergencies.
+We work to enable more people in disaster-affected communities to access life-saving assistance and support to rebuild and protect their livelihoods.
+Oxfam influences key duty bearers to ensure timely responses to the humanitarian crisis in accordance with humanitarian law and standards.